aarangop/note-rags-services/genai-api/README.md

-# Chat API Microservice
+# GenAI API Microservice

-This is the chat API microservice for the RAG-powered chatbot system.
+This is the GenAI API microservice for the RAG-powered chatbot system.

 ## Development